Severe Asthma ToolkitSevere Asthma Toolkit

 • Speech pathology treatment is the mainstay of intervention.
 It contains several components including:

-• Education on what VCD is, how it coexists with asthma and why it needs a different approach to asthma treatment
+• Education on what ILO/VCD is, how it coexists with asthma and why it needs a different approach to asthma treatment

 • Reducing laryngeal irritation by reducing exposure to laryngeal irritants, desensitisation, hydration and reducing phonotraumatic vocal behaviours (Boris et al. 2002)